yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 http://www.ftdichip.com/Products/EvaluationKits/TTL-232R-3V3-AJ.htm

 There is a tiny PCB in the host-end of the USB cable that is doing the signal conversion.
 Since the circuit is powered from the USB port, only 3 wires need to be soldered instead of the 4 needed in the MAX233 design.
 You need to hook up TX, RX, and GND pins and a convenient choice for external interface port is a stereo jack.
 It's a clean and elegant setup.
-Thanks to JimWright, here's how it can look installed:
+Thanks to netprince & JimWright, here's how it can look installed:

 inline:wrt_jack_cable.jpg